128technology/docs/docs/intro_installation.md

 :::

 ## Installation Process
-To properly deploy the 128 Technolgy system, you must first install and configure the Conductor.
-Once the Conductor is installed and configured, the router software can be installed on one or many systems using automated ISO process.
+To properly deploy the 128 Technology system, you must first install and configure the Conductor.
+Once the Conductor is installed and configured, the router software can be installed on one or many systems using one of the processes below.

 ## Installation Methods
 The 128T routing software offers the following installation methods to address your specific system.